dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/ExtraProblems.md

 1. Show that $\RR$ with the cofinite topology is compact.
 2. Show that $[0, 1]$ is compact without using the Heine-Borel theorem.
 3. Show that a closed subspace of a compact space is compact.
+  > Suggested by Ernest

-4. Show that the continuous image of a compact space is compact.
+5. Show that the continuous image of a compact space is compact.
+  > Suggested by Ernest

 ### Connectedness